Updated: Mar 15

 Making applications work is the responsibility of many developers.
-What we often forget though when building new systems are the non-functional aspects such as performance and reliability.
-In this post, I’ll focus on developing with performance in mind, which is already the credo of the best software engineers.
+However, when building new systems, we often forget the non-functional aspects such as performance and reliability.
+In this post, I’ll focus on developing with performance in mind, which is already the philosophy of the best software engineers.

 Users naturally want applications that respond quickly, and recent research shows that 25 percent of users stop using websites if load times take 4 seconds or longer.
 For a company with a revenue of 1M, such a slowdown means losing $250.000 each year.

 It all boils down to the programming languages—the basis of our human-to-machine interaction—that developers use to code.
-This source-code, as it’s known, is used to write algorithms that solve given problems.
-Complex applications can actually contain several million lines of code.
-Finding solutions for the given problems can be a case of trial and error.
-The design patterns ,released by the software engineering industry, go a long way in addressing many of these problems—helping us to implement the best solution.
+As it’s known, this source code is used to write algorithms that solve given problems.
+Unfortunately, complex applications can contain several million lines of code.
+As a result, finding solutions for the given problems can be a case of trial and error.
+The design patterns released by the software engineering industry go a long way in addressing many of these problems—helping us to implement the best solution.
 As yet, however, no design patterns address performance issues.

-If you are among the many who tend to neglect this all-important aspect of performance, you’ll keep running into similar problems as a result.
-You’ll find that applications are hanging and that loading is slow; not to mention the reliability issues that keep cropping up—all due to a lack of knowledge in coding for performance.
+If you are among the many who neglect this all-important aspect of performance, you’ll keep running into similar problems.
+For example, you’ll find that applications are hanging and that loading is slow, not to mention the reliability issues that keep cropping up—all due to a lack of knowledge in coding for performance.

-To fill this gap, Performetriks is providing the unique training course ‘Developing with Performance in Mind’.
-The training, which consists of about 100 coding sessions, guides engineers on how to code for high-performance applications.
-Additionally, attendees learn some highly valuable dos and don’ts to add to their best practices.
+Performetriks is providing the unique training course ‘Developing with Performance in Mind’ to fill this gap.
+The training, consisting of about 100 coding sessions, guides engineers on coding for high-performance applications.
+Additionally, attendees learn valuable dos and don’ts to add to their best practices.